AshwinDeshpande96/Employee-Attrition-Prediction/README.md

 [Full-Notebook](./Employee_Attrition.ipynb)

-* We design a ML model that creates explainable factors contributing to a employee leaving the company
+* We design a ML model that determines explainable factors contributing to a employee leaving the company
 * Given a list of employees that have left or still employed we predict the chances of current or future employees leaving
 * Some of the information we have are as follows
     * Age